abajwa-hw/security-workshops/Setup-knox-22.md

 ```
 ![Image](../master/screenshots/ranger-knox-setup.png?raw=true)

-- Click Test and Add
+- Click Test (its ok if it gives an error).
+Then add the repository.

 - Install Knox plugin